modmore/docs/en/01_Commerce/v1/10_Taxes.md

 ### European Union VAT Rates provider

 Used for retrieving VAT rates in the EU.
 In the rate provider options you can provided a named rate (`reduced`, `standard` etc), and that rate will be used.

-This provider gets its VAT rates data from [jsonvat.com](https://jsonvat.com/).
+This provider gets its VAT rates data from a private API modmore hosts for Commerce exclusively.

 The [EUVat Module](Modules/Taxes/EUVat) needs to be enabled for this rate provider to be available.